CosmicLaca/ComfyUI_Primere_Nodes/README.md

 <hr>

 ### Primere Model Concept Selector:
-Use this node to switch between Normal, LCM, Cascade, Lightning and Turbo modes in whole rendering process.
-Wire sampler and cfg/steps settings to the inputs (one of them must be compatible with LCM settings, another must flow Turbo, Lightning, and Cascade rules), and connect this node output to the sampler/exif reader, like in the example workflow.
+Use this node to switch between Normal, LCM, Cascade, Lightning, Playground and Turbo modes in whole rendering process.
+Use several sampler and cfg/steps settings to the inputs (one of them must be compatible with LCM settings, another must flow Turbo, Lightning, Playground and Cascade rules), and connect this node output to the sampler/exif reader, like in the example workflow.
 The 'MODEL_CONCEPT' output important for CKPT loader, Image refiners, and the Exif reader for correct rendering.

 <a href="./Workflow/readme_images/pmodelconcept.jpg" target="_blank"><img src="./Workflow/readme_images/pmodelconcept.jpg" height="300px"></a>
 <hr>